learn-co-curriculum/dsc-word-vectorization-lab/README.md

 ```

     ['dreams', 'passage', 'fiery', 'their', 'vincent', 'sea', 'hummed', 'it', 'fourteen', 'gates']

 ### Visualizing our Vectorizations

-Now that we have a tf-idf representation each document, we can move on to the fun part--visualizing everything!
+Now that we have a tf-idf representation of each document, we can move on to the fun part -- visualizing everything!

-Let's investigate how many dimensions our data currently has.
 In the cell below, examine our dataset to figure out how many dimensions our dataset has.

 **_HINT_**: Remember that every word is its own dimension!